-AI Articles and Reports in Media
+AI Articles and Analysis in Media

 Episode Summary: In this week's episode, we feature an in-person interview from Facebook's headquarters with Hussein Mehanna, director of engineering of the Core Machine Learning group.
 Mehanna and I talk in-depth about the topic of personalization, touching on the pros and cons, how it works at Facebook, and how his team is working to overcome technological barriers to implement personalization in a way that improves the customer experience.
 This interview was recorded in their famous "Building 20," which houses thousands of Facebook artificial intelligence employees and developers.